Becky cody & phoebe robertson (and ducky) - our advocates!

 Use our free advocacy service

 We all need someone who can support us.
 Our advocacy service is professional and confidential.
-We are 100% independent from the University, which means the advice which we provide will always be in your best interest.
+We are 100% independent from the University, which means the advice which we provide will always be in your best interest, and won’t be influenced by any university source.

 • help you understand your options, rights and responsibilities